Saki-JSU/Publications/STransfer/README.md

 ## Directory

-- `Data` stores the datasets
-- `Figures`stores the flow picture
+- `Figures`stores the flow picture and five datasets pictures
-- `plot` stores the visualization of the code
 - `STransfer` stores the main script of STransfer
-- `test` contains the testing script of STransfer on the datasets in the manuscript and running script of baseline methods.
+- `test` contains the testing script of STransfer on the datasets in the manuscript

 ## Data source and reference

-All datasets used in our study are from previously published studies.
-The DLPFC dataset can be accessible via the spatialLIBD project.
-The HPR and mPFC datasets correspond to Data 25–29 and Data 31–33, respectively, and are available from the SDMBench repository.
+All datasets used in our study were obtained from previously published sources.
+The DLPFC dataset is publicly available through the spatialLIBD project.
+The HPR and mPFC datasets correspond to Data 25–29 and Data 31–33, respectively, and can be accessed from the SDMBench repository.
+The CRC dataset is available for download from the CRC website.
+The OC dataset can be obtained from the Spatch project.

 ## Install necessary packages